Oseremhen/Home_Sales/README.md

-# Home_Sales
-An analysis to determine key metrics about home sales data
+# An analysis to determine key metrics about home sales data